Cycling74/rnbo.example.juce/CUSTOM_UI.md

 ![](./img/kink-synth-app.png)

-Now, go into the HTML file at `src/webui/index.html` and make some changes.
+Now, if you left your dev server running, you can go into the HTML file at `src/webui/index.html` and make some changes and see them update live.
 You can change whatever you want, for example adding some inline style or changing the text.

 ```html
     <body>